niallang/Nial_Development/README.md

 ### Discord

-There is a discord server for APL inspired languages and it includes a Nial discussion channel:
+There is a Discord server for APL inspired languages and it includes a Nial discussion channel:
 [Nial Discord Server](https://discord.gg/SDTW36EhWF)
+It is also bridged to Matrix at `#nial:matrix.org`, or [on the Element client](https://app.element.io/#/room/#nial:matrix.org).
 Join in and discuss aspects of Nial that interest you, problems you are having with Nial and directions you would like to see Nial go.